Small blue house in neighborhood.

 FHA Loan Limits

 The FHA determines its lending limits based on the area you want to live in and the type of property you plan to purchase.
 FHA loan limits in most counties are generally less than with conventional loans.
-The lowest your loan amount can be for a one-unit FHA loan is $472,030, although it can be higher in high-cost areas and if you have more units.
+FHA loan limits can range from $472,030 up to $1,089,300 in some high-cost areas.

 Conventional Loan Limits

-Conventional loans offered by Fannie Mae and Freddie Mac come with a standard loan limit for the area where you want to live, and typically offer more than an FHA loan.
+Conventional loans come with a standard loan limit for the area where you want to live and typically offer more than an FHA loan.
 If you need a loan that exceeds those limits, you may want to consider a jumbo loan.
-The limit for a one-unit property in most areas is $726,200, which can again go up based on the number of units and the area in which you live.
+The limit for a one-unit property in most areas is $726,200.
+However, you may see loan limits as high as $1,089,300 depending on where you purchase your home.

 FHA Loan Vs. Conventional Loan Property Standards

-When deciding between an FHA or conventional loan, it’s important to consider what you’ll be using your property for.
+When deciding between an FHA or conventional loan, it’s important to consider how you plan to use the property.

 FHA Loan Property Standards

-To qualify for an FHA loan, the property you buy must act as your primary residence.
+To qualify for an FHA loan, the property must act as your primary residence.
 FHA loans aren’t available for second homes or investment properties.
 FHA loans also have stricter appraisal standards.

 Conventional Loan Property Standards